There are plenty of spots for sitting and admiring the views...

 Drinks included: Bottled water, soft drinks, local beers and spirits, and a limited selection of South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra and may need to be requested in advance.
 There is usually always a member of staff on hand to help with pouring a drink, but guests are welcome to help themselves from the bar.

-Birdwatching: Many people come to Duba for the lion–buffalo interaction, but there is also a wide variety of land- and water-bird species to be found in this area of the Delta.
-Notable sightings on our visit in March 2013 were the pink-throated longclaw and the Stanley’s Bustard.See more ideas for Birdwatching in Botswana
+Birdwatching: There is a wide variety of land and water-bird species to be found when birdwatching in this area of the Delta.
+On our visit in March 2013 notable sightings included the pink-throated longclaw and the Stanley’s Bustard.See more ideas for Birdwatching in Botswana

 Wildlife safaris: Duba Plains in famed for its lion and buffalo interaction, which can be very exciting to say the least!
 Staying a few nights here will give you the best chance of seeing this spectacle, but note that it can never be guaranteed.
 Aside from this speciality, general game viewing here is also good.See more ideas for Wildlife safaris in Botswana